List of communities in Nunavut

 This is a list of communities in Nunavut, Canada.
-Note that many of these communities have alternate names or spellings in Inuktitut or Inuinnaqtun, while others are primarily known by their Inuktitut or Inuinnaqtun names.
+Many of these communities have alternate names or spellings in Inuktitut or Inuinnaqtun, while others are primarily known by their Inuktitut or Inuinnaqtun names.
 As of the 2016 census the population of Nunavut was 35,944, an increase of 12.66% from the 2011 census.

 Communities

 The following are communities recognised by the Government of Nunavut.